MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/query-throttling.md

 ## Add a query client type
 <a name="__top"> </a>

+> [!NOTE]
-Note: You can change the name of a client type that has been created for your tenant only.
+> You can change the name of a client type that has been created for your tenant only.

 1. Sign in to the Office 365 Admin Center as a search administrator.